Image Credit: Darren Baker/Shutterstock.com

 Instead, the MIPEX range sensors are designed to be not just fail-safe, but energy efficient.
-The new MIPEX-04 Combustible Gas Sensor offers an unprecedented low level of power consumption not found in any other combustible gas sensor on the market.
-It’s up to 1000+ times more energy efficient than typical combustible gas sensor.
+The new MIPEX-04 Combustible Gas Sensor offers an unprecedentedly low level of power consumption not found in any other combustible gas sensor on the market.
+It’s up to 1000+ times more energy-efficient than a typical combustible gas sensor.
 This makes them ideal for incorporation in Wireless Sensor Networks or the ‘Internet of Things’, connected gas monitors that are linked to a data distribution network that can, in conjunction, be used to continually monitor large areas.

 The robust nature of the LED technology also helps to increase sensor lifetime and the MIPEX-04 is easily able to cope with working in a variety of environmental conditions.
 It is possible to install dust filters and the output readings are linearized with a temperature compensated output over a large range (-40 to 60◦C).
 However, filters or an enclosure are not necessary with MIPEX sensors due to their intrinsic safety but can be useful for use in harsh environments.

 Being able to use sensors without filters means sensors can be mounted on walls in any location and filters are easily replaced if they are contaminated, without needing to remove the sensor.
 The response time of the device alone is just 12 seconds and as it is manufactured to the highest technical standards with quality management system approved by ISO 9001:2015 certificate, so the customer can be assured of long device lifetimes with excellent reliability.